SDHC Announces 2021 Veterans Story Contest

-Three finalists will be invited to the South Dakota Festival of Books in Brookings for a reading of their work by U.S. Navy veteran and 2020 Festival author Jerri Bell, who will announce the winners and hold a workshop specifically for veterans.
-Bell is one of many award-winning veteran authors who have appeared at the Festival of Books, which in the past has featured O'Brien and Pulitzer Prize winner Robert Olen Butler.
-Bell, the managing editor for "O-Dark-Thirty," the literary journal of the Veterans Writing Project, retired from the Navy in 2008.
-Her assignments included antisubmarine warfare in the Azores Islands, sea duty on USS Mount Whitney and HMS Sheffield, and attaché duty at the U.S. Embassy in Moscow, Russia.
+Three finalists will be invited to Deadwood for a reading of their work with U.S. Army veteran and 2021 Festival author Colin Halloran, who will announce the winners and hold a workshop specifically for veterans.
+Halloran is one of many award-winning veteran authors who have appeared at the Festival of Books, which in the past has featured O'Brien and Pulitzer Prize winner Robert Olen Butler.

 The South Dakota Humanities Council, a statewide humanities organization that hosts the annual Festival, will ask the finalists to attend the Festival Oct.
-2-4 in Brookings.
-Writers do not need to attend the Festival to submit work.
-A representative can read the author's work on the finalist's behalf.
+1-3 in Deadwood.
+Writers do not need to attend the Festival of Books to submit work.
+A representative can read the author's work on their behalf.

 Prizes will be awarded for first, second and third place.

 Brookings, SD 57006

 Veteran writers — especially those who have not entered the contest in previous years — may find inspiration from the winning entries listed below.